pouchdb/pouchdb/docs/_guides/queries.md

 More about map/reduce
 -------

 The map/reduce API is complex.
-Part of this problem will be resolved when the more developer-friendly [Cloudant query language](http://docs.cloudant.com/api/cloudant-query.html) is merged into CouchDB 2.0 (and eventually, PouchDB).
+Part of this problem will be resolved when the more developer-friendly [Cloudant query language](http://docs.cloudant.com/api/cloudant-query.html) is released in CouchDB 2.0, and the equivalent [pouchdb-find plugin](https://github.com/nolanlawson/pouchdb-find) is finished.

+{% include alert/start.html variant="warning" %}
+{% markdown %}
+[pouchdb-find](https://github.com/nolanlawson/pouchdb-find) is in beta, but you may find it is already sufficient for simple queries.
+Eventually it will replace map/reduce as PouchDB's "flagship" query engine.
+{% endmarkdown %}
+{% include alert/end.html %}

 In the meantime, there are a few tricks you can use to avoid unnecessarily complicating your codebase:

 1. Avoid the `query()` API altogether if you can.
 You'd be amazed how much you can do with just `allDocs()`.
 (In fact, under the hood, the `query()` API is simply implemented on top of `allDocs()`!)
 2. If your data is highly relational, try the [relational-pouch](https://github.com/nolanlawson/relational-pouch) plugin.